Curated by Francesco Guzzetti

 Sara Bedrick Gallery

-Jannis Kounellis, Signals, 1960, courtesy the Olnick Spanu Collection, New York
+Jannis Kounellis, Segnali [Signals], 1960, tempera, glue on cartridge paper, courtesy the Olnick Spanu Collection, New York

 Paper Media: Boetti, Calzolari, Kounellis is the first exhibition in the United States focusing on works on paper by artists related to the Arte Povera movement.
 Convening the work of three masters: Alighiero Boetti, Pier Paolo Calzolari, and Jannis Kounellis, selected from the Olnick Spanu Collection, the exhibition will consider the significance of drawing and print within each artist’s practice, as well as in Italian art and culture in the 1960s and 1970s more broadly.